coolcsn/CsnUser/README.md

 **What's the use again?**

-Nothing but yet another Authentication Module like ZfcUser and more added functionality.
+Nothing but yet another Authentication Module like ZfcUser and more functionality added.

 Installation
 ============